AMRBY/AirBnB_clone/README.md

-**AirBnB Clone**

 # AirBnB Clone - The Console :airbnb::rocket:

-The AirBnB clone project starts now until… the end of the first year.
+Welcome to The AirBnB clone project.
 The goal of the project is to deploy on your server a simple copy of the AirBnB website.

 This project was created at Alx.